EarthObservationSimulator/instrupy/instrupy/docs/miscellaneous.rst

   the instrument at any instant of time.
 This applies for the case of manueverable payloads where the instrument orientation can be changed.

+  .. warning:: After computing the access over grid-points using the FOR, just because a grid point is accessed (at some time), it
+               does not imply that the sensor can be pointed to that grid-point.
+The grid-point can occur outside the maneuver zone and within the FOR perimeter.

 Illustrations
 ^^^^^^^^^^^^^^^